px585px/ffmpeg_batch.sh/README.md

 e.g. `bash ffmpeg-recursive ~/Vidoes/nature`

 #### After running the script you will be asked to enter some information like:
-- input filetype of the media files that you want to process with ffmpeg
+- filetype of the input media files that you want to process with ffmpeg
-- output filetype of the media that ffmpeg will be creating
+- filetype of the output media that ffmpeg will be creating
-- ffmpeg flags that you may want to use
+- any ffmpeg flag that you may want to use

 #### the output media will be save in the folder as the input media